 “A lot of families won’t come out and say ‘we need help,'” Mahmood says, “but the amount of parents who have used the food pantry and signed up to receive a backpack — and how quickly — shows that the need is there.”

 While SONYC 185 staff are committed to providing this kind of assistance, they never lose sight of their primary mandate: to engage students in innovative ways and keep them excited about learning.
 Classes offered at SONYC 185 this year include upcycling, creative writing, fitness, DIY, movies, and “chat and chew” (an opportunity for participants to connect and get schoolwork help while enjoying a snack).

 “It has been a different yet successful turn of events through the COVID-19 pandemic,” says Mahmood.
 “All these efforts help students stay on track and continue to feel confident about school and their own abilities.
 Participants have been showing up to virtual programming on a steady basis.”

 “This pandemic has caused so much pain and taken so much away from our children,” Mahmood adds.
 “But when I see the smiles — either on screen or in person — I realize that we can still bring joy and happiness into their lives.
 The pandemic can’t take everything.
 We still can make a difference.”

-Editor’s Note: It’s not too late!
-You still can make a difference in the lives of the children and families we serve.
+Editor’s Note: Although the backpack drive has ended, you still can make a difference in the lives of the children and families we serve.
 Please consider making a gift to support our programs.
 We will put your contribution to use where it’s needed most.
 Thank you for your support!